Raspberry pick your own now closed.

-When to pick: Our raspberry polytunnels are now open for pick your own and our season continues through to September.
+When to pick: Our raspberry polytunnels are now closed for pick your own.

 How to pick: We supply shallow punnets for picking raspberries, however we encourage you to bring your own plastic containers to reduce plastic use.
 Lots of small containers for PYO are better than one large one, as soft fruit (especially raspberries) will easily bruise and squash at the bottom of a deep container.
 We supply trays to carry all your picking containers on-site.
 It’s really important to pick raspberries with two hands and we supply trolleys for you to put your containers on so that this is possible.
 With one hand holding the raspberry lateral (branch), use the other to gently pull the raspberry from the plug – leaving the plug on the plant.
 If the raspberry doesn’t come off easily, leave it for another day.
 Using two hands is important to protect the branches and the fruit for a longer season.
 Raspberries are great for freezing and we supply lids that fit our punnets for 10p in the Farm Shop.